Kites (film): Music

+Kites music album was composed by Rajesh Roshan, with lyrics penned by Nasir Faraaz and Asif Ali Beg.
+The songs "Dil Kyon Yeh Mera" and "Zindagi Do Pal Ki" (both sung by KK) became a rage while other songs were also successful.
+Variety Magazine said the music "ranges from hip-hop to Enya-esque ululating."

 Release

 Kites was on 3000 screens in India, and across 30 countries and 500 screens globally, according to distributor Reliance BIG Entertainment.
 It opened on 208 screens in North America, making it the largest Bollywood release there to that time.

 Promotion

 To help promote the film, mini "music videos" were released online, each about one minute long and featuring a song from the soundtrack set against scenes from the film.
 The clothing brand Provogue, which features Hrithik Roshan as its brand ambassador, launched a Kites clothing range.
-A photo shoot regarding the campaign was shot in the Maldives, featuring Hrithik Roshan and Bárbara Mori.
+A photo shoot for the campaign was shot in the Maldives, featuring Hrithik Roshan and Bárbara Mori.

 International versions

-While the Hindi version of Kites was released on 21 May 2010 in India, the international version was released one week later, on 28 May 2010.
+While the Hindi version of Kites with most dialogue in Spanish was released on 21 May 2010 in India, the international version was released one week later, on 28 May 2010.
 The film was scheduled to be released in over 60 countries.

 Kites was released in a second international English-language version as Kites: The Remix, "Presented By" Brett Ratner, recut by his regular editor, Mark Helfrich, with new music by Graeme Revell using remix techniques developed in the series Kung Faux.